[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 vagrant@vagrant:~$ docker stop 5cce300a61e5 5cce300a61e5

-5cce300a61e5 is the container ID when you run docker ps, and earlier you entered the entire ID, but if only one docker container is running, you can enter an incomplete string like docker stop 5cc.
-You can stop a container with a matching ID.
+5cce300a61e5 is the container ID when you use docker ps.
+I entered all the IDs earlier, but if only one docker container is running, you can stop a container with a matching ID even if it is incomplete string, such as docker stop 5cc.

-This container ID is unique and assigned at startup, so if you run it in a different environment, a different container ID will be assigned.
+This container ID is unique when you start it, so if you run it in a different environment, it will be given a different container ID.

 To see the contents of a docker container, specify the i and t options when running docker run, and you will be able to see inside the container.